JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/worship_sons_experience.md

 ### Clean up Your Temple

-> _All physical poisons greatly retard the efforts of the Adjuster to exalt the material mind, while the mental poisons of fear, anger, envy, jealousy, suspicion, and intolerance likewise tremendously interfere with the spiritual progress of the evolving soul._ [[UB 110:1.5](/en/The_Urantia_Book/110#p1_5)]
+> _All physical poisons greatly retard the efforts of the Adjuster to exalt the material mind, while the mental poisons of fear, anger, envy, jealousy, suspicion, and intolerance likewise tremendously interfere with the spiritual progress of the evolving soul._ <a id="a167_262"></a>[[UB 110:1.5](/en/The_Urantia_Book/110#p1_5)]

 Rid yourself of physical poisons.
 From personal experience, I realized it was almost impossible to commune with God when I was intoxicated in any way.
 One of the most insidious concepts kept alive in the modern era is that either alcohol or drugs can induce a spiritual state of mind.
 In truth, these substances block our spiritual channels and close our path to God.
 We must make a choice to follow God’s will, remembering that Jesus warned us not to presume on our Father’s love.
-God is not a foolishly indulgent parent ever ready to condone sin and forgive recklessness. [[UB 147:5.9](/en/The_Urantia_Book/147#p5_9)].
+God is not a foolishly indulgent parent ever ready to condone sin and forgive recklessness. <a id="a169_574"></a>[[UB 147:5.9](/en/The_Urantia_Book/147#p5_9)].

 And avoid mental poisons.
 In today’s world of rampant social media, it’s easy to become highly opinionated, to hold grudges, to envy friends who have bigger houses or fancy cars, or to fear the future.
 But none of this is our Father’s will.
 Avoid these inhibiting mental states, especially when attempting to worship.
 Dissolve them in love, mercy, truth, beauty, and goodness and wash your mind clean.